Welcome to Reception

 • Reading should be fun to encourage a love of reading, some nights this may be you reading a story to them which supports fluency or having a discussion about a story which supports comprehension

-• A library and a colour banded book will be sent home, Reading books will be changed twice a week.
+• A coloured banded book will be sent home, Reading books will be changed each week.

 • Initially your child will receive a lilac book which does not contain any words.
 This is to develop language and discussion skills that support reading comprehension.
 Make sure you have watched the video above for some top tips.